 In review, the Daily Dot mostly covers technology news but also covers culture and politics.
-For the purpose of this review we will focus on politics.
-The Daily Dot, at worst uses moderately loaded language in headlines with most being minimal such as this: MAGA bomber sentenced to 20 years in prison.
-This story is properly sourced.
-When reporting on President Trump the Daily Dot does not have a favorable view, with articles such as this: WTF was Donald Trump doing with his hand at last night’s rally? and this: The latest terrifying deepfake combines Donald Trump and Mr. Bean.
+For this review, we will focus on politics.
+The Daily Dot, at worst, uses moderately loaded language in headlines, with most being minimal such as this: MAGA bomber sentenced to 20 years in prison.
+This story is appropriately sourced.
+When reporting on President Trump, the Daily Dot does not have a favorable view, with articles like this: WTF was Donald Trump doing with his hand at last night’s rally?
+And this: The latest terrifying deepfake combines Donald Trump and Mr. Bean.
 This story is also appropriately sourced to credible left-leaning sources such as Vox and the Washington Post.

 Failed Fact Checks

 Overall, we rate the Daily Dot Left Biased based on editorial positions that mostly favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (5/13/2016) Updated (D. Van Zandt 08/19/2022)

 Last Updated on August 19, 2022 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources